-If your goal was to create a high-performance team, would you keep changing the team members or would you keep the team members stable?
+If your goal was to create a high performing team, how would you go about it?
+Would you keep changing the team members or would you keep the team members stable?

 Most organizations take the former approach.
 They move people around from one team to another without much consideration for the impact on team performance.
 Or they assign the same person to multiple teams.
 They don't treat teams as more than the sum of their parts.
 And they underestimate the time it takes to build a high-performing team.